tidymodels/embed/tests/testthat/_snaps/woe.md

     Condition
       Error in `step_woe()`:
       Caused by error in `prep()`:
       !
-All columns selected for the step should be factor or character.
+All columns selected for the step should be string, factor, or ordered.

 # printing